 Essex County Council consultation on 2023/24 Budget

-The County Council has a track record of strong financial management, having achieved £258m in savings over the past five years.
+The council has a track record of robust financial management, having saved £235m over the past five years.

 However, the financial outlook for local authorities in general is highly uncertain.
 This is in large part due to the significant impacts of high inflation, rising interest rates and the continued pressure of the cost-of-living situation.

 With this uncertain outlook in mind, the council is asking residents and businesses for their views on:

 - the big issues it faces and the challenges that lie ahead for Essex